Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 ### On program selection day
 [Document about program selection day on ISE website](http://www.ise.eng.chula.ac.th/document/Admission/Steps_to_Confirm_Program_2019.pdf)

 The program selection day is another important day, as it is the day when you get to know which major you end up getting.
 This takes place at the university.
 All eligible students have to register at 8:30-9:00.
 After 9:00, the highest ranked student gets called into the program selection room, where they are informed of their selection results.
 Obviously, higher ranked students are called earlier than lower ranked students.
-In addition, in waiting rooms there are live broadcasts of remaining seats for each major where you can see the number of available seats in each major go down as each person is called.
+In addition, in waiting rooms there are live broadcasts of remaining seats for each major, shown on a webpage, where you can see the number of available seats in each major go down as each person is called and has their major confirmed.

 How the selection process works is that at your turn, your pre-selected choices will be looked at.
 If your top major of choice is full, your second choice will be considered.
 If your second choice is also full, then move to the third choice, and vice versa, until there is a seat.